Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of the user survey

-\faHandORight \textbf{Key findings 3: Cultural and contextual differences.} The analysis identified significant correlations between \textit{demographic variables such as age, nationality, and chronic diseases}, and preferences for specific types of adaptations.
+\item [\textbf{KF3}] \textbf{Cultural and contextual differences.} The analysis identified significant correlations between \textit{demographic factors such as age, nationality, and chronic diseases}, and preferences for specific types of adaptation.
 For example, Chinese individuals exhibited a lower inclination toward content complexity adaptations compared to Australian participants, suggesting cultural and contextual differences in adaptation preferences.
+This observation could be explained by \textit{Hofstede’s cultural dimensions model }\cite{hofstede2001culture}, which is widely used to examine human-computer interaction and cross-cultural challenges in UI design.
+Specifically, Hofstede's Uncertainty Avoidance dimension, which is defined as the degree to which individuals in a culture perceive ambiguity as a threat and seek to reduce it, offers an explanation.
+In societies with high uncertainty avoidance, individuals tend to favor predefined UI over experimenting with new adaptations, whereas a society with lower uncertainty avoidance may exhibit greater openness to try new adaptations \cite{alsswey2021role}.
+Previous research highlights the importance of culturally specific design preferences in influencing system usefulness in different cultural contexts \cite{evers1997role}.
+For example, \textit{political orientation} and \textit{social structure} may affect users' perception of the hierarchy and complexity of information presentation \cite{schmid2000language}.
 Moreover, individuals with higher levels of education demonstrated a stronger tendency to adapt their motivation to use the application, likely due to their deeper understanding of motivation's role in health outcomes.
-Previous research highlights the importance of culturally specific design preferences in influencing system usefulness across different cultural contexts \cite{evers1997role}.
-Various cultural factors significantly influence individuals' preferences regarding UI perceptions and design.
-For example, \textit{religion} plays a role in shaping users' preferences for specific symbols and colours, influencing their implicit trust in the interface \cite{siala2004impact}. \textit{Political orientation} and \textit{social structure} may affect users' perception of the hierarchy and complexity of information presentation \cite{schmid2000language}.
-Individuals with different levels of education may require varying levels of support and cues from systems \cite{reinecke2013knowing}.
-When considering the actual adaptation process, cultural and contextual factors can significantly influence whether the adaptation meets the user's expectations or not, potentially resulting in a mismatch with their cultural background.
-Additionally, user education levels can play a role in determining the ideal timing to initiate adaptation and the extent of support needed (see Figure \ref{fig:surveykeyfinding}).
+Individuals with different levels of education may require varying levels of support and cues from the systems \cite{reinecke2013knowing} (see Figure \ref{fig:surveykeyfinding}).
+Cultural and contextual factors significantly influence how well an adaptation aligns with user expectations, and misalignment may result in cultural mismatches that hinder usability and acceptance.